STA

 A clue could have alerted us to MPW1 issues

 As mentioned above, MPW1 silicon was faulty because a hold time violation wasn’t detected.
 This was due to the tools being setup incorrectly.
 In fact you can see in the above timing charts that the clock network delay for both setup and hold timing reports was 0.
-This is a clue that the tool wasn’t working correctly, as there should always be some small delay in the clock network.
+This is a clue that the tool wasn’t working correctly, as there should always be some small delay in the clock network, particularly if wiring has been extracted.

 Course feedback